 Many people return to work part time and gradually build up to their full hours.
-Your

-Community Stroke Advisor, case manager, occupational therapist and employer will support you in preparing a work plan that is best suited to your situation.
+A Community Stroke Navigator, Return to Work Advisor, case manager, occupational therapist, or your employer can support you in preparing a work plan that is best suited to your situation.

-Travel to and from work, combined with the demands of your job, may cause fatigue.
+Travel to and from work, combined with the demands of your job, may increase fatigue.
 This can happen even if you have been managing well before going back to work.

-It is important to talk to your employer and colleagues about poststroke fatigue so they understand more about how you are feeling and what you are able to do.
+It is important to talk to your employer and colleagues about post-stroke fatigue so they understand more about how you are feeling and what you are able to do.